 Restructuring support

 When a business needs to be restructured, the operational evidence behind the plan matters as much as the financial case.
-The decisions that hold up under board scrutiny are the ones supported by independent operational analysis: what is genuinely surplus, what is load-bearing, and what looks like cost but is actually the connective tissue holding delivery together.
+The decisions that hold up under board scrutiny are the ones supported by independent analysis: what is genuinely surplus, what is load-bearing, and what looks like cost but is actually the connective tissue holding delivery together.

 Operational right-sizing